josepcrespo/macnificos-nuxt-demo/README.md

 # macnificos-nuxt-demo

-Command for generating the new app:
+Command used for generating the new app:

 ```bash
 $ yarn create nuxt-app macnificos-nuxt-demo